F0lak/dm_open_ref/ref/operator/STAR/pointer =STAR operator (pointers).md

 ```

-Note* If you try to
+Note+ If you try to
 read to or write from a pointer reference that is no longer valid, such
 as to a var inside a proc that has ended, the read or write will fail
 silently; reading will return a null value.
 (An exception is pointers to